2025 Malagasy protests: 26 September

-In Antsirabe, protesters gathered at the city's train station at around 10 a.m. before being dispersed with tear gas by police.
-By noon, looting had began to occur against commercial buildings in the city, with limited police presence as most officers had been redeployed to Antananarivo.
-Around 4 p.m., the death of Jean-Jacques Rabenirinia, the member of parliament for Betioky from the opposition group Firaisankina and dean of the National Assembly, was announced, after he succumbed to his injuries from an accident.
+In Antsirabe, protesters gathered at the city's train station at around 10 a.m.
+(UTC+3) before being dispersed with tear gas by police.
+By noon, looting had begun to occur against commercial buildings in the city, with limited police presence since most officers had been redeployed to Antananarivo.
+Around 4 p.m., the death of Jean-Jacques Rabenirinia, the member of parliament for Betioky from the opposition group Firaisankina and Dean of the National Assembly, was announced, after he succumbed to his injuries from an accident.
 His vehicle had been struck by a truck at a barricade erected by protesters.

-During his address starting at 7:30 p.m., live from New York City (where he was attending the United Nations General Assembly), Andry Rajoelina announced the dismissal of Jean-Baptiste Olivier, the Minister of Energy and Hydrocarbons, under the pretext that he "was not doing his job".
-Rajoelina further condemned the violence which occurred after the protests as "acts of destabilisation", and accused opposition politicians of taking advantage of the protests in an attempt to orchestrate a coup.
+During his address starting at 7:30p.m., live from New York City (where he was attending the United Nations General Assembly), Rajoelina announced the dismissal of Jean-Baptiste Olivier, the Minister of Energy and Hydrocarbons, under the pretext that he "was not doing his job".
+Rajoelina further condemned the violence which occurred after the protests as "acts of destabilization" and accused opposition politicians of taking advantage of the protests in an attempt to orchestrate a coup.

 Six people, including a university student, were reportedly killed in clashes with police across Antsiranana.
 Thirty people were also injured.

 27 September

-Protesters continued to gather in Antananarivo, with some wearing colored straw hats as a symbol.
+Protesters continued to gather in Antananarivo, with some wearing colored straw hats as a symbol of resistance.
 Rajoelina returned from New York, and summoned a meeting of military and police commanders to deploy military and security forces to secure fuel stations and storage, along with commercial areas.

-These protests took on a more specifically student and high school student character, with gatherings organized in six major cities across Madagascar.
-Student protesters complained of difficult living conditions and demanded the right to equitable study conditions, specifically calling for the same opportunities as the children of Malagasy leaders who study abroad.
+Student-led gatherings were organized in six major cities across Madagascar, with protesters complaining of difficult living conditions and demanding equitable study conditions, specifically calling for the same opportunities as the children of Malagasy leaders who study abroad.
 In Antananarivo, security forces pushed back the protesters using AK-47s and tear gas all along General Charles-de-Gaulle Avenue in Tsiadana, up to the Ankatso campus of the University of Antananarivo.
 This crackdown sparked additional outrage due to the presence, along this avenue, of the Mpitsabo Mikambanana 24/24 private hospital, one of the most prestigious medical institutions in the country.

 Curfews ranging from 7/8 p.m. to 4/5 a.m. were announced outside Antananarivo, Mahajanga, Toamasina, Antsirabe and Toliara.